devopsdays-dk/devopsdays.dk/src/_pages/contact.md

 ## Send the organizers a mail

-You can reach the entire group of Danish organisers at [denmark@devopsdays.org](mailto:denmark@devopsdays.org)
+You can reach the entire group of Danish organizers at [denmark@devopsdays.org](mailto:denmark@devopsdays.org)

 ## Our GitHub organization